sjjko/ksdft/README.md

 	  to add a new case proceed as follows:

-	  make new case directory in ksdft main directory case/caseName copy a atoms.param file from Hatoms, which holds the atom coordinates, one in each row copy a input.param file from Hatoms and change to your needs add an ionic potential in ionicPotentialClass::computePotential class method
+	  I) 	make new case directory in ksdft main directory case/caseName II) 	copy a atoms.param file from Hatoms, which holds the atom coordinates, one in each row III) 	copy a input.param file from Hatoms and change to your needs IV) 	add an ionic potential in ionicPotentialClass::computePotential class method